lightningdevkit/rust-lightning/CONTRIBUTING.md

 be covered by functional tests.

-When refactoring, structure your PR to make it easy to review and don't hestitate to split in multiple small, focused PRs.
+When refactoring, structure your PR to make it easy to review and don't hestitate to split it into multiple small, focused PRs.

 The Minimal Supported Rust Version is 1.22.0 (enforced by our Travis).

-Commit should cover both issues fixed and solutions rationale.
+Commits should cover both issues fixed and solutions' rationale.
 These [guidelines](https://chris.beams.io/posts/git-commit/) should be kept in mind.

 Peer review